sasquatch678/A-Painted-World---Remastered/Gameplay/Miscellaneous.md

 ## Survival

+Most features of the survival system can be configured using Core Survival spell and navigating the menu that appears when you use it.
+You can completely disable the mod through this menu if you don't want to deal with it at all.
+You can also choose to enable a Digestion, Hygeine, and Hypothermia system.
 ### HUNGER
 - Impact: Hunger affects your Endurance (maximum Health), reducing it to a minimum of ~20% of its base value.
 - Varied Nutrition: Each food type has unique nutritional value, no need to chug 10 cheese wheels to feel full!